Get E-Book

 -> OS UDP socket

--> bind local address and portAfter bind, Node starts receiving on that handle.
+After bind, Node starts receiving on that handle.
 Underneath, libuv registers interest in readability for the UDP socket with the platform event backend.
-On Linux that path usually goes through epoll.
-On macOS and BSD systems it usually goes through kqueue.
-On Windows it uses IOCP-oriented machinery.
-The exact backend differs.
-The contract at the Node boundary is the same: when the OS reports that a UDP socket has receive work, libuv calls back into Node, and Node emits message.
+On Linux, that usually goes through epoll.
+On macOS and BSD systems, it usually goes through kqueue.
+On Windows, it uses IOCP-oriented machinery.

-Sends have their own local request path:
+Sends follow their own local path -

 socket.send(Buffer)